HetorusNL/vocya/README.md

 ### Run a build with version increment and git commit creation

+// TODO: tagging is not yet working with the squash pull-request way, and not yet available in the github actions workflows

 the Semantic Versioning, also known as "semver", is used:
 version: `major.minor.patch`
 run one of the following commands: